comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 During software development (even the simplest ones), developers may face 'What did I changed?
-Why it became incorrect now?' problem (of course not you), at that time they may want 'time machine' to take them back to 2 days ago. and VCS is such this time machine. you can see it as a infinite undo-redo history, it manage a folder which contains all dir/files needed to be remembered, (which called a repository).
+Why it became incorrect now?' problem (of course not you), at that time they may want 'time machine' to take them back to 2 days ago. and VCS is such a time machine.
+You can see it as a infinite undo-redo history, it manage a folder which contains all dir/files needed to be remembered, (which called a repository).
 And remember everything changed during your development even after editor closing.
-Of course it isn't so intelligent, you have to use its client tool at some time (usually when you finish some meaningful work) to tell it 'please remember state right now'.
+Of course it isn't so intelligent, you have to use its client tool (usually when you finish some meaningful work) to tell it 'please remember state right now'.
 And VCS will record a 'version'.
-(this procedure usually called 'commit') when you want to go back to early state, just tell VCS a version to view, and you will have a history snapshot.
+(this procedure usually called 'commit') when you want to go back to early state, just tell VCS a version to view, and you got a history snapshot.

 VCS also allow none-linear history, means history timeline may divided at some time point, and individual timeline evolute independently, history form a 'tree',